 It’s currently blueberry season around here, so we’re enjoying lots of fresh, juicy blueberries.
 I’ve been having fun making some of our favorite blueberry recipes and trying a few new ones, too.
 So yummy!

-The great thing about blueberries is that they are super easy to preserve and they are almost just as delicious frozen as they are fresh.
+The great thing about blueberries is that they are super easy to freeze and they are almost just as delicious frozen as they are fresh.
 In fact, some of my family actually prefers frozen blueberries over fresh ones!

-HOW TO FREEZE BLUEBERRIES (a step by step tutorial)
+How to freeze blueberries (a step by step tutorial)

-2. Remove any stems and green or mushy berries.
-Transfer berries to colander.
+Once you pick out anything that shouldn’t be frozen, transfer the berries to a colander.
 (I usually take a handful of berries at a time and quickly look them over for any stems or bad berries, then put them in the colander.)

 Now you have several options: